awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-key-pairs.md

 When you connect to a newly launched Windows instance, you decrypt the password for the Administrator account using the private key for the key pair that you specified when you launched the instance\.

 If you lose the Administrator password and you no longer have the private key, you must reset the password or create a new instance\.
 For more information, see [Reset a lost or expired Windows administrator password](ResettingAdminPassword.md)\.
-For steps to reset the password using an AWS Systems Manager document, see [Reset Passwords and SSH Keys on Amazon EC2 Instances](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-ec2reset.html) in the *AWS Systems Manager User Guide*\.
+For steps to reset the password using an Systems Manager document, see [Reset Passwords and SSH Keys on Amazon EC2 Instances](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-ec2reset.html) in the *AWS Systems Manager User Guide*\.

 ## Delete your key pair<a name="delete-key-pair"></a>